eizent/sparql_queries/guide.md

 More information on prefixes and the list of built-in's can be found at this link: https://en.wikibooks.org/wiki/SPARQL/Prefixes#:~:text=For%20simple%20WDQS%20triples%2C%20items%20should%20be%20prefixed,fixed%20values%20%E2%80%93%20variables%20don%E2%80%99t%20get%20a%20prefix.

+### Triples!
+The key to SPARQL queries is understanding the triple format, which will be familiar if you have prior knowledge of SQL.
+SPARQL views Wikidata (and all RDF databases) through being composed in this triple structure.
+Some examples of this triple structure would be:
+    *Joan Baez* (subject) *has works in the collection* (predicate) *Bryn Mawr College Special Collections* (object)

 ## Wikidata Query Builder
 Wikidata offers a service to build simple SPARQL queries without knowledge of SPARQL.